 - 1. A weekly newsletter is published electronically every Thursday and emailed to each family.
 PLEASE READ IT!
 Every effort is made to include items of interest and upcoming events.
-Parents are also encouraged to send in articles for the newsletter.
-(An edited version of the newsletter is also posted and archived on the school's website--www.holycrossonline.net.)
-To request printed copies, contact the school office. - 2 A weekly column is inserted in the parish bulletin highlighting school news and events. - 3.
-Teachers may, also, send occasional letters or other classroom updates home, in print or via email. - 4.
+Parents are also encouraged to send in articles for the newsletter. - 2.
+Teachers may, also, send occasional letters or other classroom updates home, in print or via email. - 3.
 A monthly calendar with important events is attached to the last newsletter of the preceding month; a monthly menu for the entrees available in the cafeteria is also sent home as provided by Chartwell's.
 (Calendars and menus are available on the school website: www.holycrossonline.net.)